Updated: This Tutorial has been updated to work with UE5.6+

 To swim we of course need a body of water to use.
 So we need to enable the water plugin.
 Goto Edit > plugins and search water.
 Enable water (experimental) and then restart the editor.

-When it restarts if you see this error make sure you scroll the the left and click on the add entry to Defaultengine.ini – this is important!
+When the engine restarts if you see this error make sure you scroll the the left and click on the add entry to Defaultengine.ini – this is important! (however its stated as of UE5.6 you should no longer have to add entries to the defualtengine.ini file, however if you check collision presets on the waterbody and the preset for water is not there you will need to add this entry.)

 Create a basic level > remove the floor > add a basic landscape and enable edit layers.